-How to Protect the Valuables in your Safe
+How to Protect the Valuables in a Safe

 An additional step you might want to take is to protect the valuables in your safe from possible water damage.
-Consider placing all your items in a box or bag inside the safe so they’re protected from water accumulation on the floor of the safe.
+We personally place all our items in a box or bag inside the safe so they’re protected from water accumulation on the floor of the safe.

 Safes that are fireproof or waterproof are notorious for developing condensation and mildew.
 It’s a constant battle.

-The best thing you can do is to buy a few silica dehumidifiers and install them in the safe.
+The best solution we have come across is silica dehumidifiers.
 Every now and then, take them out and recharge them, before throwing them back in.
 It’s a much better method than having to air your safe out regularly, and makes maintenance a breeze.

-Unfortunately the risk of accumulation of condensation means your valuable papers may get water damaged.
-Even if you have a dehumidifier in the safe, we recommend protecting your documents from water damage by putting them in a file or zip-lock bag that will give them added protection.
+Unfortunately the risk of accumulation of condensation means valuable papers may get water damaged.
+Even if you have a dehumidifier in the safe, we would also protect documents from water damage by putting them in a file or zip-lock bag that will give them added protection.